e12exp/go4/Readme.txt

 By default autosave is enabled in batch mode, disabled in GUI mode, and all objects are saved into this ROOT file at the end.
 At startup the autosave file is read and all objects are restored from that file.
-When TXXXAnalysis is created, the autosave file is not yet loaded.
+When CalifaAnalysis is created, the autosave file is not yet loaded.
 Therefore the objects created here are overwritten by the objects from autosave file (if any), except histograms.
 From GUI, objects are loaded from autosave file when Submit button is pressed.
 One can inspect the content of the auto save file with the Go4 GUI.